matheuscfernandes/ES128/index.md

 **Textbook:** A First Course in Finite Elements (Jacob Fish, Ted Belytschko)

-Introduction to computational techniques for the simulation of a large variety of engineered systems.
+**Description:** Introduction to computational techniques for the simulation of a large variety of engineered systems.
 The applicability to real-world engineering problems is stressed throughout the course.
 The course provides an introduction to finite element methods for analysis of steady-state and transient problems in solid, structural, fluid mechanics, and heat transfer.
 Modeling of problems and interpretation of numerical results.
 Implementation of simple MATLAB codes and use of existing general-purpose programs (ABAQUS).
 Final project addressing a significant problem arising in engineered systems.

 **Prerequisites:** Engineering Sciences 120 and 123 or equivalent introduction to the mechanics of deformable materials and fluids.